 Halloween Safety Tips for Trick-or-Treating:

-- Have children eat a meal/healthy snack prior to heading out to Trick-or-Treat.
-They are less tempted to indulge themselves with candy if you do.
+- Have children eat a meal/healthy snack prior to heading out to Trick-or-Treat – then they are less tempted to overindulge with candy.

 - If your child has allergies, think about utilizing gloves in their costume.
 This is an added protection for them during a vulnerable time.